 Row Nuclear energy related activities 1.
-The undertaking carries out, funds or has exposures to research, development, demonstration and deployment of innovative electricity generation facilities that produce energy from nuclear processes with minimal waste from the fuel cycle.
-NO 2.
-The undertaking carries out, funds or has exposures to construction and safe operation of new nuclear installations to produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production, as well as their safety upgrades, using best available technologies.
-NO 3.
-The undertaking carries out, funds or has exposures to safe operation of existing nuclear installations that produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production from nuclear energy, as well as their safety upgrades.
-NO Fossil gas related activities 4.
-The undertaking carries out, funds or has exposures to construction or operation of electricity generation facilities that produce electricity using fossil gaseous fuels.
-NO
+The undertaking carries out, funds or has exposures to research, developm generation facilities that produce energy from nuclear processes with min 2.
+The undertaking carries out, funds or has exposures to construction and so or process heat, including for the purposes of district heating or industrial p upgrades, using best available technologies.
+3. The undertaking carries out, funds or has exposures to safe operation of ex heat, including for the purposes of district heating or industrial processes s their safety upgrades.
+Fossil gas related activities 5.
+The undertaking carries out, funds or has exposures to construction or ope using fossil gaseous fuels.
+6. The undertaking carries out, funds or has exposures to construction, refurb generation facilities using fossil gaseous fuels.
+6. The undertaking carries out, funds or has exposures to construction, refurb produce heat/cool using fossil gaseous fuels.